spcdot/CopyscAT/README.md

 INTRODUCTION
 CopyscAT is designed to identify large-scale and local alterations in chromosomes without need for a control file.
 It is currently in early beta - documentation and testing are still works in progress.
 Development is ongoing with R 4.0.0, so please install within an R 4.0.0 environment.

+Update (Mar 2021):
+Now with semi-automated neoplastic vs non-neoplastic cell distinction and baseline correction (check tutorial for more details)

 INSTALLATION INSTRUCTIONS
 To install, please download copyscat_tutorial.R and follow the instructions within.
 To generate fragment matrices, use the process_fragment_file.py script (type python3 process_fragment_file.py for details regarding input parameters)